Technical Deep-Dive

 Architecture Overview

-Haunts.io runs across three surfaces and one backend.
-A React 19 web app, a React Native mobile app, and a Kotlin Compose watch companion all talk to the same REST API, backed by a database with two halves and Firebase Authentication as the identity layer.
+Haunts.io runs across several surfaces and one backend.
+A React 19 web app, a React Native mobile app, and native watch companions on both Apple Watch and Wear OS all talk to the same REST API, backed by a database with two halves and Firebase Authentication as the identity layer.

 System Topology

 The web app is a React 19 single-page bundle with TanStack Query for data, MapLibre and D3 for the maps and the great-circle flight arcs, and Zustand for the small handful of client stores that need to outlive a route change.
 The mobile app is React Native on Expo SDK 54 with native modules for the camera, the location stack, push, and the home-screen widgets.
-The watch app is a Kotlin Compose companion that ships inside the same Android binary and signs in through the phone instead of holding its own login.
+The watch tier is two native apps, a SwiftUI app for Apple Watch and a Kotlin app for Wear OS, each signing in through the phone instead of holding its own login.

 All three surfaces talk to one REST API that handles every read and write, every background job dispatch, and every external integration.
 The API validates a Firebase ID token on every request, applies per-user and per-IP rate limits, then calls into the handler.
 No request reaches the database without crossing that bootstrap chain.